-Why study Russian (or any other Slavic language for that matter)?
+Why study Russian -- or any other Slavic language?

 entirely devoted to answering the

-[.ppt].
-You should take a look at them in a moment.
+question.
+You should take a look at it in a moment.
 But the fact that

 you are reading this already indicates that you are interested in, or

-at least slightly intrigued by the idea of studying Russian.
+at least slightly intrigued by the idea of studying Russian, or another one of the Slavic languages we offer.
 So our question

 to you is, Why not